-These salmon spend their entire lives in Lake Sammamish and its streams - they do not go to the ocean like most other salmon.
+These salmon spend their entire lives in Lake Sammamish and its streams - they do not go to the ocean like most other salmon do.
 The health of this kokanee population has declined dramatically in recent decades, so these fish are in danger of extinction if no action is taken in the watershed to help them recover.
 Some of these fish will be taken to the Issaquah Salmon Hatchery as part of a program initiated in 2007 by the Lake Sammamish Kokanee Work Group.
-This program produces kokanee that are released in their home streams in the spring, to help prevent the extinction of these native kokanee and improve the health of the population so it eventually supports a renewed kokanee fishery on the lake.
-This program has successfully raised and released young kokanee for seven consecutive years and is anticipated to continue into the early 2020s.
+This program produces kokanee that are released in their home streams or the lake in the spring or fall.

 Map of Lake Sammamish, tributary streams and Ebright Creek